yigiterinc/ozu-course-rating/README.md

 # ozu-course-rating

+Current status of the project: Project is not live due to Firebase's daily data transfer limit with free accounts.
+In future website may be live again with a new database and features :)

 Ozu Course Rating is a website that allows the students of Ozyegin University to rate the courses they've taken and see others' comments as well.